piechologist/GhosttyExtensions.jl/README.md

 [WezTerm](https://wezfurlong.org/wezterm/index.html) or
 [Kitty](https://sw.kovidgoyal.net/kitty/) should work as well.

 All features work over ssh.
 There's no external dependency and _TTFP_, the time it adds to the first prompt, should not be noticeable.

+It works fine alongside TerminalPager.jl but has **not** been tested for compatibility with other packages that alter the REPL.

 > [!IMPORTANT]
 >